wernerb/alfen_wallbox/README.md

 This is a custom component to allow control of Alfen Wallboxes in [HomeAssistant](https://home-assistant.io).

-The component is a fork of the [Garo Wallbox custom integration](https://github.com/sockless-coding/garo_wallbox).
+The component is a fork of the [Garo Wallbox custom integration](https://github.com/sockless-coding/garo_wallbox) and [egnerfl custom integration](https://github.com/egnerfl/alfen_wallbox)

 ![Screenshot 2023-07-02 at 18 09 47](https://github.com/leeyuentuen/alfen_wallbox/assets/1487966/322e9e05-117f-4adc-b159-7177533fde01)